-ESWT of the musculoskeletal system has been found to have virtually no serious side-effects when used by trained physicians.
-In fact, even mild side-effects such as tingling, aching, redness, or bruising are relatively rare, mild, and transient.
-Patients may find that they have increased soreness for 24-48 hours post treatment.
+ESWT of the musculoskeletal system has been found to have virtually no serious side effects when used by trained clinicians.
+In fact even mild side effects such as tingling, aching, redness or bruising are relatively rare mild and transient.
+Patients may have increased soreness for 24-48 hours post treatment.

 What our patients say...